dart-lang/site-www/src/web/faq.md

 ---
-title: Dart Web Development FAQ
+title: Web development FAQ
 short-title: Web FAQ
 description: FAQ and other tips for using Dart for web development.
 ---

 _Updated December 2018_

-This FAQ applies to web programming.
+This page covers frequently asked questions about using Dart to create browser-based apps.
 For more general Dart questions, see the [Dart FAQ.](/faq)

 ## General